DnG-Crafts/U1-Ace/README.md

 <br><br>

+# Update Ace Mod

+To update the ace mod use a web brower and navigate to `http://PRINTER-IP/firmware-config/` and you will find `Updater` in the Ace Mod options<br>
+Select `Update Now` and the script will check for updates and apply them

+<br><br>

 # Klipper Settings

 These are the default config values found in `/extended/mods/ace_device.cfg`, you do not need to modify these unless there is an issue.